a-r-m-i-n/dce/Documentation/UserFaq/Index.rst

 If you are looking for a way to create columns and put content elements in these columns right in page modules - this is not supported by DCE.

-For this case I recommend the `grid elements extension <http://typo3.org/extensions/repository/view/gridelements>`_.
+For this case I recommend the `EXT:container extension <https://typo3.org/extensions/repository/view/container>`_.

 But if you create a group or select field you may define the tt_content table and add existing content elements.
 This is not much comfortable but very flexible, because you may also add any other table of any extension installed.